The SoCal Desert Ramble, Southern California

 - Enjoy the dirt climb from Pioneer Town to Big Bear Lake… it’s as good as they get!

-- When to ride: This route can be ridden from fall to early spring, depending on the year’s temperatures.
+- When to ride: This route can be ridden from fall to early spring, depending on the temperatures.
 Note that it reaches over 2000m in elevation at Big Bear Lake.
-After storms activity, the forest road above Pioneer Town may well be under snow for a few days.
+After storms, the forest road above Pioneer Town may well be under snow for a few days.
 Storms can also affect the high pass over the PCT.
-Forget summer, it’s a scorcher and you’ll need to tow a trailer full of water… See Trail Notes for some alternative gpx files to Riverside (where you can connect with the coast via a bike path of public transit) if the snow rules out the climb to Big Bear Lake.
+Forget summer, it’s a scorcher and you’ll need to tow a trailer full of water.
+See Trail Notes for some alternative GPX files to Riverside (where you can connect with the coast via a bike path or public transit) if the snow rules out the climb to Big Bear Lake.

-- The desert gets cold at night; temperates can drop below freezing in the winter and Joshua Tree National Park can be very windy.
+- The desert gets cold at night, where temperates can drop below freezing in the winter, and Joshua Tree National Park can be very windy.
 Don’t skimp on your layers.

 - Have extra time in Big Bear Lake?
 There’s a tonne of great trails in the area – ask at the Big Bear Hostel or pick up a map at Bear Valley Bikes.

 - There’s plenty of bike shops in San Diego.
-Bear Valley Bikes at Big Bear Lake fully stocked, year-round shop, with plenty of local singletrack knowledge.
-In Joshua Tree, there’s the Joshua Tree Bike Shop; Jima the owner is a keen bikepacker.
+Bear Valley Bikes at Big Bear Lake is a fully stocked, year-round shop, with plenty of local singletrack knowledge.
+In Joshua Tree, there’s the Joshua Tree Bike Shop; Jima, the owner, is a keen bikepacker.

-- Camping is rarely an issue, given the amount of extent of the Anza Borrego State Park (free dispersed camping) and the regular swathes of National Forest.
+- Camping is rarely an issue, given the extent of the Anza Borrego State Park (free dispersed camping) and the regular swathes of National Forest.

-- For affordable lodging in Big Bear Lake, the Big Bear Lake Hostel is highly recommended; very friendly, clean, large kitchen, and comfortable dorms/rooms.
-Be sure to book.
+- For affordable lodging in Big Bear Lake, the Big Bear Lake Hostel is highly recommended.
+It’s very friendly, clean, large kitchen, and comfortable dorms/rooms.
+Be sure to book in advance.

 - Joshua Tree National Park website has a list of all the campsites ($15) in the park.
 For the most part, you should be fine turning up and finding a spot, unless it’s a national holiday when it tends to be jam-packed.

-- Check the POIs on the map for reliable water and food points; they are fairly well spread out, so carrying food and H20 isn’t a major issue.
+- Check the POIs on the map for reliable water and food points; they are fairly well spread out, so carrying food and water isn’t a major issue.

 - Note that Slab City has no water.
-Pick up H20 from the water machine outside the grocery store in Niland before.
+Pick up water from the water machine outside the grocery store in Niland before.